 In addition, I think what I have learned personally and professionally about systemizing has helped me gain confidence as an individual struggling socially with my eccentric take on money.

-I've been on a wild ride, I have journaled obsessively every inch of the way, and I am telling the story on the other end as an adult in love with being alive.
+I've been on a wild ride.
+I have journaled obsessively every inch of the way.
+And now I am telling the story as an adult in love with being alive.

 I'll probably eat a candy bar in my warm cozy house after writing this.